danchoys-d2f/ios-project-culture/Categories/Architecture.md

 ![Assembly ownership](../Images/assy-ownership.png)

 The diagram above shows how the main objects refer to each other in an iOS app.
-It is clear from the diagram, that the view controllers take a very special space in the ownership stack being second to the window in terms of importance.
+It is clear from the diagram, that the view controllers take a very special place in the ownership stack being second to the window in terms of importance.

 Therefore it is very convenient and witty to set the view controller as the assembly's owner.
-It would then pass that assembly down the view controller navigation chain, but once the first controller, who is the owner, gets deallocated, the assembly will be cleaned up as well, thus making it as easy as ABC to clean up the user's session - you just need to show the login page and that's it.
+It would then pass that assembly down the view controller containment stack, but once the first controller, which is the owner, gets deallocated, the assembly will be cleaned up as well, thus making it as easy as ABC to clean up the user's session - you just need to show the login page and that's it.

 Passing the assembly down the navigation chain can be done in different ways, for instance, using `prepare(for:sender:)`: